 There is a lot of flexibility when it comes to sorting through a budget for your wedding flowers.
 It’s important to know, as a couple, how important fresh flowers are for your wedding day – you may feel flowers aren’t a central focus for your day or you may feel your flowers are ‘the thing’ that will bring your unique day to life.
 Also, give some consideration to your venue: does it need the additional decor florals provide or is it a beautiful venue itself and you don’t need to go over the top?

 As a good rule of thumb, we suggest your floral budget account for 10-15% of your overall wedding budget.
 If, on the other hand, you are looking for Pinterest-worthy, abundant design, we would suggest allocating 20-25% of your total wedding budget.
-Most of our couples spend between $3,500-$7,500 but some spend less or budget more based on your preferences.
+Most of our couples spend between $3,500-$7,500 but some spend less or budget more based on their preferences.
 Remember, it’s your day and the day should reflect your taste and style.

 Below is by no means a complete list.
 Like everything else wedding-flower-related there are so many ‘what ifs’ and ‘except this’ scenarios.
-The following is meant to be a rough guide to help you plan which items could be covered within a your price range.
+The following is meant to be a rough guide to help you plan which items could be covered within your price range.

-- Most often, this will allow for bridal bouquet, a few bridesmaid bouquets as well as buttonholes for the groom and groomsmen.
+- Most often, this will allow for a bridal bouquet, a few bridesmaid bouquets as well as buttonholes for the groom and groomsmen.
 Depending on the number in the bridal bouquet, it could account for buttonholes and corsages for a few additional family members

 - If you are having a very intimate wedding and no bridal party, it could account for your bouquet, a buttonhole as well as a small feature installation at the ceremony or reception